 The road to Halebank is Mad Max territory.
 Abandoned prefabs, skeletal breeze block garages and the remains of carwashes dominate the landscape.
-Even a bus stop named ‘Merseyview’ is wishful thinking, with a screen of trees blocking the line of sight to the water.
+Even a bus stop named ‘Merseyview’ is gilding the lily, with a dense screen of trees blocking the line of sight to the water.
 A giant would have more luck, and one of them lived in neighbouring Hale.
-Reputed to stand at 9’3” (or 2.82m if we’re being metric), John Middleton’s height would have made him taller than Robert Wadlow, the loftiest verified human in history, who could only muster a paltry 8’11” (2.72m).
+Reputed to stand at 9’3”, John Middleton’s height would have made him taller than Robert Wadlow, the loftiest verified human in history, who could only muster a paltry 8’11” (2.72m).

 Born here in 1578 and given the nickname, the Childe of Hale – ‘childe’ being an old English term for a young nobleman – his physical presence made him the perfect bodyguard for local landlord, Gilbert Ireland.
 On knighting Ireland in 1617, James I heard of Middleton, and invited both to the royal court.
 During his time in the capital, he defeated the king’s champion wrestler (breaking his thumb in the process), with the monarch so impressed that he awarded Middleton £20 for his trouble.
 That converts to over £2,500 nowadays, and would have been enough for him to buy two horses, ten cows or ample wool to set up his own spinning mill.
 Instead, travelling companions swindled him out of his winnings on the trip home to Hale, and with his patron still in London, he died penniless in 1623.

 Hale itself is a total gear change.
 Pockmarked industrial estates give way to whitewashed conservation area homes.
 Thatched cottages lead to thatched mansions of ludicrous proportions, while fleeting glimpses of the Mersey make it appear no wider than a puddle.
 There’s another switch of scenery moments later when we reach Speke.
-Right on the periphery of Liverpool, it has the highest solar panel-to-roof ratio I’ve ever seen.
+Right on the periphery of Liverpool, it has the highest solar panel-to-roof ratio this side of Death Valley.
 With uninterrupted southern elevations, at least every third house captures the sunshine and contributes to the National Grid.

 Liverpool City Council don’t seem to contribute much to Speke, though.
 Former playgrounds lie desolate, swings and roundabouts ripped from their moorings, too expensive to repair or replace.
-We pass just one row of shops, each deserted with their shutters drenched in graffiti, and the only sign of habitation being a man on his haunches dragging hard on a spliff outside an old funeral directors.
+We pass just one row of shops, each deserted with their shutters drenched in graffiti.
+The only sign of life being a man on his haunches, dragging hard on a spliff outside a former funeral directors.

 Everywhere has something going for it.
 It’s human nature to make the most of your hand, and Speke is awash with community groups, such as Grow Speke; an urban garden made from reclaimed wasteland.

-Once free of the airport, we pass gabled new builds with roofs so steep they’d make tough obstacles in Junior Kickstart.
-They’re the exception, though, as we press on through a no-man’s-land of warehouses and faceless corporate offices.
-Their vast hangars show bland nods to aeronautics with their names – Airways House winning the prize for least imagination.
+Once free of the airport, we pass gabled new builds with roofs so steep they’d make fantastic obstacles on Junior Kickstart.
+They’re the exception, though, as we press on through a no-man’s-land of warehouses and faceless offices.
+Their vast hangars nod to aeronautics with their names, albeit in a safe, corporate way – Airways House winning the prize for least imaginative.
 The Crowne Plaza Hotel has the right idea.
-Slotted into the terminal for what was once Speke Aerodrome, it still boasts the original control tower sticking out its top and vintage planes resting on the former apron.
+Slotted into the terminal for what was once Speke Aerodrome, it still boasts the original control tower and vintage planes resting on the old apron.

 Next door, The Matchworks is even better.
 Similar to the Hoover Building in London, but on a much grander and ornate scale.
-It’s a rare late example (1921) of a factory whose aesthetics was as important as its function.
+It’s a rare example of a factory whose aesthetics were as important as its function.
 Not that it churns out matches these days.
 They made their final phosphorous twigs back in 1994, with conversion into offices and workshops following suit.

 We track the A561 as it changes from Garston Way to St. Mary’s Road to Aigburth Road, and light industry cedes ground to characterful terraces.
 They’re supplanted by rendered inter-war semis by the time we swing left at Otterspool Park to meet the Mersey.
-The sun burns through the cloud cover to reflect off the surface, which has expanded from its earlier scrawny appearance into a gaping silver maw.
-The river narrows as we progress north west, the Wirral peninsula funnelling its outflow into an angry neck between Liverpool and Birkenhead.
+The sun burns through the cloud cover to reflect off the river’s surface, which has expanded from its earlier scrawny appearance into a gaping silver maw.
+It narrows as we progress north west.
+The Wirral peninsula funnels the outflow into an angry neck between Liverpool and Birkenhead.
 Docks are visible across the water, with Clwydian Range of hills in Wales on their tiptoes even further back.

 Toxteth’s reputation precedes it.
 Its name conjures images of riots, gang violence, and in our case, a plastic bottle of Lucozade Sport which cannons off the bus’s windscreen the moment we enter.
 As with the airport, what were once rickety dock buildings are being revived.
 Everything from go-kart tracks to dry cleaners and snazzy bars are springing up.
 Reputations change, but a few streets away from this regenerated facade, it’s still a tough corner of Liverpool.